Owned bySolstad Offshore

 - Fuel oil:

 - DnV + 1A1, SF, DYNPOS AUTR, E0, HELDK, DK(+), TMON

-2005: Normand Clipper underwent a major conversion (yno 20258) at Ulstein Verft to a pipelaying construction crane vessel, the same type of conversion as her sister vessel.
-The vessel was chartered by Clough Ltd. The extension of the conversion was similar to the newbuild of a platform supply vessel, and was carried out in five months.
+2005: The vessel underwent a major conversion (Yno 20258) at Ulstein Verft to a deepwater subsea construction and umbilical lay DP vessel, the same type of conversion as her sister vessel, the Normand Cutter.
+The vessel was chartered by Clough Ltd. The extension of the conversion was similar to the new build of a platform supply vessel and was carried out in five months.

 2012: Commenced on a five-year contract for Ocean Installer.
-The company refers to the vessel as a Construction Support Vessel (CSV) , well suited for both shallow and deep water operations.
-With her DP class 2 system, 250t crane capacity and 1700m² deck, she is rated as a highly efficient CSV in the subsea construction market.
+The company refers to the vessel as a Construction Support Vessel (CSV), well suited for both shallow and deepwater operations.
+With her DP class II system, 250t crane capacity and 1700m² deck, she is rated as a highly efficient CSV in the subsea construction market.

 From June 2017, Deep Sea Supply, Solstad Shipping and Farstad Shipping became one joint shipowning company, from 1 October 2018 the joint company is named Solstad Offshore.